Python is an interpreted, high-level and general-purpose, dynamically typed programming language

 Python has two primitive loop commands:

-loop we can execute a set of statements as long as a condition is true.i = 1
+while loop we can execute a set of statements as long as a condition is true.i = 1

 while i < 6: